-Liz Darger is entering her fourth season as a member of Coach Nixon's coaching staff.
+Liz Darger recently completed her fifth season as a member of Coach Nixon's coaching staff.

 During her head coaching tenure at Timpanogos, Darger led her team to three second-place finishes in region and three state tournament appearances.
 Off the court she worked as a school guidance counselor, assisting students academically while aiding in their individual post-high school exploration process.

 She served as the school's coordinator for the NCAA Eligibility Center, A.P. testing and PSAT and was voted President of the Alpine School District Counselor's Association.

 Darger was president of the Utah Women's Basketball Coaches Association in 2008-09, serving as a liaison between the association and the Utah High School Activities Association.

 Also active in club basketball, Darger coached for three seasons with the Utah Flight Basketball Club, acting as head coach for one of the club's two teams.

 Darger's coaching resume also includes one year as the freshman head coach at Oak Canyon Junior High School and five seasons as an assistant coach at Timpview High School.
 At Timpview, Darger helped guide the team to four region championships, including three unbeaten region seasons, and to a second place finish at the state championship twice.